TimG1964/XLSX2.jl/docs/src/index.md

 To contribute, fork the project on [GitHub](https://github.com/TimG1964/XLSX2.jl) and send a Pull Request.

+## Acknowledgement

+This package was forked from the excellent [XLSX.jl](https://github.com/felipenoris/XLSX.jl) by Felipe Noronha Tavares.
+Development of the core functionality now in **XLSX2.jl** was undertaken by Felipe and this package would not have been possible without his work.

 ## References

 * [ECMA Open XML White Paper](https://www.ecma-international.org/wp-content/uploads/OpenXML-White-Paper.pdf)